-During the informal meeting, the appraiser will show how the appraised valued was determined for your property.
+During the informal meeting, the appraiser will show how the appraised value was determined for your property.
 Review the record (PRC) to be sure all the information (age, style, and size) is correct.
 The appraiser also will provide you recent sales information used to value your property (Comp Sheet).
-Make certain all properties use to value your property are similar.
+Make certain all properties used to value your property are similar.

 What is a COTA Small Claims Division Hearing?

 - The Small Claims hearing officer is appointed by CODA, rather than by the county.

 - The hearings are held in the county where the property is located, or an adjacent county.
 The hearing must be scheduled within 60 days after the appeal is filed in the small claims division and decided within 30 days after the hearing.

 - You and the county appraiser each have the opportunity to present documentation that supports your opinions of value.

 - The meeting is informal; no records of the proceedings are kept.
 All copies of documentation are generally returned to you before you leave the meeting.